Join the Dots (Toy album)

-Join the Dots is the second studio album by British psychedelic rock band TOY, released on 9 December 2013 in Europe and the UK (17 December, USA) through Heavenly Recordings.
+Join the Dots is the second studio album by British psychedelic rock band TOY, released on 9 December 2013 in the UK and through Europe, and on 17 December in the United States, through Heavenly Recordings.
 The band recorded the album with Dan Carey, who also produced their debut album, and it took twice as long as their first album to record and master.
 The first single to be released from the album was "Join the Dots", released in October, 2013, as a download and limited hand-stamped seven-inch vinyl.
-A limited edition of the album included the EP Join the Dubs containing five Dub remixes.
+A limited edition of the album included the EP Join the Dubs containing five dub remixes.

 Reception

 Join the Dots received positive reviews from critics.
-On Metacritic, the album holds a score of 72/100 based on 17 reviews, indicating "generally favorable reviews."
+On Metacritic, the album holds a score of 72/100 based on 17 reviews, indicating "generally favorable reviews".